James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 **Hypothesis Five:** Pedestrian activity increases as the number of Victorian full-time workers increases.

-The data exploration and wrangling process is reported in data_exploration.ipynb
+1) The data exploration and wrangling process is reported in data_exploration.ipynb
-- Data Frames needed for Data Analysis have been locally stored in .csv format also to avoid dependency on API keys.
+Note:  Data Frames needed for Data Analysis have been locally stored in .csv format also to avoid dependency on API keys.
-For data analysis with illustrations and stats, the report is in DataAnalysis.ipynb
+2) For data analysis with illustrations and stats, the report is in DataAnalysis.ipynb